maltezfaria/DataFlowTasks.jl/docs/src/troubleshooting.md

 # Troubleshooting / known issues

+## Suggested workflow

+Writing parallel code is hard, specially when it involves shared memory.
+While `DataFlowTasks` tries to alleviate some of the burden, it comes with its own sharp corners.
+A suggested workflow for writing parallel code with `DataFlowTasks` is the following:

+1. Write the serial code, make sure it works.
+This may sound obvious, but it is easy to get carried away with the parallelization and forget this crucial step!
+2. Add [`@dspawn`](@ref) to the chunks of your code that you want to run in parallel.
+If it works as expected, you are an awesome programmer!
+But then, probably you would not be reading this section, if that were the case, so let's assume that you run into some issues.
+3. Run [`DataFlowTasks.force_sequential`](@ref)`(true)` and try your code again.
+This will make `@dspawn` a no-op, and if your sequential code worked, it should work.
+4. Enable `@dspawn` again with `force_sequential(false)`, and run [`DataFlowTasks.force_linear_dag`](@ref)`(true)`.
+This makes sure `DataFlowTask`s are created and schedule, but it forces the underlying `DAG` to be linear (i.e. node `i` is always connected to node `i+1`).
+This is closer to the *real thing* than `force_sequential` since closures are created and variables are capture in the task bodies.
+If you have an issue here, consider reading the following section on [captured variables](@ref troubleshooting-captures).
+5. Deactivate the `force_linear_dag(false)` and see results are correct.
+If they are not, the problem is likely related to incorrectly declared data dependencies in your `@dspawn` blocks.
+Look at the code, scratch your head, and continue debugging...

 ## [Tricky behavior of captured variables](@id troubleshooting-captures)

 It is easy to forget that `DataFlowTasks.@dspawn`, like its siblings `@async` or